Sequential Submodular Maximization and Applications to Ranking an Assortment of Products: Optimal Value of Relaxation vs. Optimal Policy

-We have seen in \Cref{sec:bicriteria} that linear program~\ref{LP1} is a relaxation to the revenue of the optimal policy.
-Below we show by an example that the objective value of \ref{LP1} might in fact be strictly more than the revenue of the optimal policy.
+We have seen in \Cref{sec:bicriteria} that linear program~\ref{LP1} is a relaxation to the optimal policy.
+Below we show by an example that the objective value of \ref{LP1} might in fact be strictly more than the total engagement generated by the optimal policy.